-We’ve put some ideas together, that may give you a bit of extra inspiration for the perfect gift for your pet.
+Here are some of our ideas which may give you some extra inspiration on the perfect gift for your pet.

 Dog Christmas gifts